Aasha Encounter

 Aasha Encounter is a 2022 Indian Telugu-language docudrama film based on the 2019 gang assault and subsequent killing of a young woman in Hyderabad.
 It is written and directed by Anand Chandra.
 The film was released on 1 January 2022.

 Plot

-Disha gang assault and killing on 27 November 2019 shocked the entire country when 4 young guys in a Lorry targeted a Scooty driving young veterinary doctor and brutalized her crossing the upper limits in the crime history of India.
+On 27 November 2019 in Hyderabad, a female veterinary doctor named Aasha (pseudonym given to protect the victim's identity) was brutally gang-raped by 4 men and killed by burning her body under a highway bridge.
+This incident shocked the country and the criminals had crossed the upper limits in the crime history of India.
+The police quickly arrested the criminals and when the police tried to reconstruct the crime scene, the criminals snatched the police guns and tried to escape but were subsequently killed in a police encounter.